 Embedded within the credential program are the state-required authorization in Cross-cultural Language and Academic Development (CLAD) and compliance with the federal No Child Left Behind (NCLB) Act.

-Successful completion of the program results in a preliminary teaching credential recommendation to the California Commission on Teacher Credentialing (CCTC) that must be elevated to a Clear Credential within five years.
+Successful completion of the program results in a preliminary teaching credential recommendation to the California Commission on Teacher Credentialing (CCTC).

 EARN YOUR CREDENTIAL AND MASTER’S SIMULTANEOUSLY AS A STUDENT OR INTERN TEACHER - THE CHOICE IS YOURS

-We offer two effective and distinct pathways towards earning your combined Master's in Teaching and Preliminary Single Subject Teaching Credential:
+We offer three effective and distinct pathways towards earning your Preliminary Single Subject Teaching Credential:

 The Student Teaching Option provides the ideal environment to study pedagogy and apply it in the classroom under the guidance of a Master Teacher before you begin your career as a full-time teacher-of-record.
 Your experience will include online coursework, on-ground seminars, classroom observations and mentoring.
 You will also complete an 18-week student teaching assignment assisting a classroom’s Master Teacher at an Alliant-designated site.
 Learn more here.